Worldwide Long Term Global Growth Fund

 Mark is a Senior Investment Manager in our Long Term Global Growth Team, a strategy which he co-founded in 2003.
 Mark joined Baillie Gifford in 1996, initially working as an Investment Analyst and Manager in the US, UK and Japanese Equities Teams.
 He became a Partner in 2004.
 Mark graduated BA in Philosophy, Politics and Economics from the University of Oxford in 1992 and spent a year at Harvard as a Kennedy Scholar in 1993 before completing a PhD in Politics at the University of Edinburgh in 1996.

-You can access any literature about the Fund here, either by downloading or requesting a copy by post (where available).
 To download any document you will need Adobe Reader.
 Please note that we can now provide you with Braille and audio transcriptions of our literature on request.
 It may take up to 10 days for the transcription to be completed dependent on the size of the document.

 Key Investor Information Documents